Skip to main content

 2. You authorize access to each app

-3. Your agent uses them automatically in its workflow
+3. Your agent can use them in its workflow when the workflow calls for them

 Integrations can be shared across your workspace or kept private to specific agents.